search

 By the end of the programme, participants will be able to:

-• Describe what is behavioural finance and how it impacts trading and financial markets
+• Describe the common errors in trading and financial markets

-• Examine cognitive and emotional biases and analyse social factors that distort decision-making and how it impacts outcomes in financial markets
+• Analyse social factors that distort decision-making in financial markets

 • Behavioural finance and decision-making biases: how psychological influences can affect market outcomes